-We are looking for fire and life safety educators who:
+We are looking for fire and life safety educators in the United States or Canada who:

-- use NFPA materials in a consistent and creative way.
+- Use NFPA educational programs and materials in a consistent and creative way.

-- Travel to Chicago in June 2015 for an award presentation at the opening general session of the NFPA annual conference.
+- Travel to the NFPA annual conference for an award presentation at the general session.

 The local fire department receives: